Dominien/agentic-orchestration-layer-model/README.md

 ## The Paradigm Shift: From Personas to Environments

 Most people think an AI Agent is a "person" (a persona).
-We treat an Agent as a **State Machine + Contextual Environment**.
+This project treats an Agent as a **State Machine + Contextual Environment**.

-By building an "Environment" rather than a "Chatbot," we provide the AI with three things it lacks out-of-the-box:
+By building an "Environment" rather than a "Chatbot," the AI is provided with three things it lacks out-of-the-box:

 ### 1. The "Physical" Law (Tools & Sandboxes)
 An LLM in a vacuum can only talk.
-By giving it an Environment (E2B + SQL), we give it "physics."
+By giving it an Environment (E2B + SQL), it gains "physics."
 *   In the real world, if you drop a ball, it falls.
 *   In this environment, if the AI writes a syntax error, the environment "pushes back" with an error message.
 *   **Result**: The AI learns the limits of its world and adjusts.
 It’s no longer "hallucinating" in a void; it’s "interacting" with a system.

 ### 2. The "Constitution" (Rules & Schema)
 The `business_rules.md` and `database_schema.md` act as the Geography of the environment.
-*   We don't tell the AI *what* to think; we tell it *where the walls are*.
+*   The AI is not told *what* to think; it is told *where the walls are*.
 *   "You can't calculate VAT for the US." → That is a wall.
 *   "The revenue is in the orders table, not sales." → That is a path.

 ### Why "Environments" scale better than "Agents"
 If you build "Agents," you have to manage a dozen different personalities.
 If you build "Environments," you only have to manage the Data and the Rules.
 *   **Old Way**: Build a "Marketing Agent", then a "Sales Agent".
-*   **Our Way**: Drop `marketing_data.sql` and `branding_rules.md` into the Environment.
+*   **This Way**: Drop `marketing_data.sql` and `branding_rules.md` into the Environment.
 The Brain (Gemini) stays the same, but the "Contextual World" changes.

 ### 4. The "Multi-Agent" Context Tax
 In a multi-agent system, when Agent A (The Researcher) hands off a "summary" to Agent B (The Analyst), two things happen:
 1.  **Loss of Nuance**: Agent A decides what is important.
 If Agent A misses a "small" detail in a SQL schema that actually changes the math, Agent B never sees it.
 The context is "compressed" and therefore "corrupted."
 2.  **The "Telephone Game" Effect**: By the time you get to the 4th agent, the original user intent has been filtered through three different "personalities."

-**Our Single Brain Approach**: Gemini 3 Pro has a 2-million token context window.
-We don't need to swap brains.
-We keep the raw SQL schema, the business rules, the error logs, and the Python output all in one active "working memory."
+**Single Brain Approach**: Gemini 3 Pro has a 2-million token context window.
+There is no need to swap brains.
+The raw SQL schema, the business rules, the error logs, and the Python output are all kept in one active "working memory."
 This enables **Coherent Reasoning**.

 ### 5. "Thinking" as Internal Native Context
-In this system, we use **Gemini 3 Native Entrypted Thinking**.
+In this system, **Gemini 3 Native Entrypted Thinking** is used.
 *   **Encrypted Loop**: The model produces a `thoughtSignature` with every response.
-*   **Persistence**: We capture this token and feed it back into the next turn.
+*   **Persistence**: This token is captured and fed back into the next turn.
 *   **Result**: The model maintains a massive, invisible "chain of thought" across the entire conversation, ensuring its next action is grounded in deep reasoning, even if you can't see the text yourself.

 ### 6. The "Recursive Memory" (Self-Correcting Documentation)